Committees and Sections of the RCBA

 Appellate Law Section

-The Appellate Law Section is gearing up for monthly meetings in 2018.
-Most of the meetings will be held in the John Gabbert Gallery at the RCBA on the fourth Tuesday of the month.
-We hold a minimum of four MCLE presentations per year, which provide specialization credit.
+A minimum of four MCLE presentations per year, which provide specialization credit.
 We are also currently working on a project to provide informational workshops and materials about civil appellate procedure to help self-represented civil appellate litigants navigate the treacherous waters of civil appeals.
 In addition, there will be regular meetings where we will discuss various matters of interest to the appellate bar, including proposed rule changes, trends in the Supreme Courts (both California’s and the United States), appellate procedures, and other matters of interest to local practitioners.
-Suggestions for meeting and MCLE topics in 2018 are most welcome.
-RCBA members are encouraged to contact the section chair, Susan Beck, at 951-682-5550 or sbeck@tclaw.net with input on possible topics and/or speakers.
+Suggestions for meeting and MCLE topics are most welcome.

 Business Law Section